Competitor Keyword Targeting in Google Ads

 - And always keep your primary keywords woven naturally through the page

 All of this does double duty.
-It helps shoppers make a confident choice and strengthens your Quality Score, which lowers your costs and helps your ads get seen more often.
+It helps shoppers make a confident choice and strengthens your Quality Score, which can lower your costs and help your ads get seen more often.

-One simple way to limit this risk is by excluding their team from your audience.
+One simple way to limit this risk is by tightening your exclusions.

-Google Ad campaigns targeting competitor keywords are some of the most involved.
+Google Ads campaigns targeting competitor keywords are some of the most involved, which is why many brands prefer to work with experienced B2B PPC agencies.
 You need to constantly be monitoring them.
 You can be sure competing advertisers are.

 Luckily, Google Ads gives you access to Auction Insights Reports.
 These break down who else is bidding on the same keywords, how often their ads are showing, and how your results compare.